How to Make a Complaint

 - Name and contact details of any other person(s) who can substantiate the matters referred to in your complaint.

-Your complaint together with any supporting documentation should be submitted to the following address:
+Your complaint together with any supporting documentation should be sent by post to:

 Pharmaceutical Society of Ireland

 We suggest you consider the type of complaints that the PSI can and cannot consider in the Guide to Making a Complaint.

 What happens after a complaint is made?
 Read more about the PSI complaints process

 Time-frame for the Complaints Process